 In the late 1990s, Acute Exposure Guideline Level (AEGL) values for chemicals, developed by a committee of federal, state, and private sector scientists in a manner similar to that used for ERPG development, began to be available.
-In ERG2020, as in the previous three ERGs, final AEGL values are considered to be the preferred health criteria; however, ERPG values are also used for chemicals that do not have final AEGL values.
-Fortunately, 51 new AEGL values (interim and final) were published for TIH materials between early 2008 and early 2012, and many additional values were published between 2012 and 2020, so now AEGLs are a large majority of the protective action health criteria in the ERG2020 analysis.
+In ERG2024, as in the previous four ERGs, final AEGL values are considered to be the preferred health criteria; however, ERPG values are also used for chemicals that do not have final AEGL values.
+Fortunately, 51 new AEGL values (interim and final) were published for TIH materials between early 2008 and early 2012, and many additional values were published between 2012 and 2020, so now AEGLs are a large majority of the protective action health criteria in the ERG2020 and ERG2024 analyses.

 For substances without AEGL or ERPG values, data on acute inhalation lethality in animals are used to develop the PADs.
-The acute inhalation data are the concentrations determined to be lethal to 50% of animals exposed ( $LC{50}$ values) or the lowest reported lethal concentrations ( $LC{LO}$ values).
-In 2008, over half of the list used $LC{50}$ -based values.
-However, for ERG2020, just 20% of the list used these lethality data for PAD estimation.
-For $LC{50}$ - and $LC{LO}$ -based health criteria, acute toxicity databases were reviewed to ascertain that the correct study was being used for each chemical, based on the methods discussed in Section 4.2.
+The acute inhalation data are the concentrations determined to be lethal to 50% of animals exposed (LC50 values) or the lowest reported lethal concentrations (LCLO values).
+In 2008, over half of the list used LC50-based values.
+However, for ERG2020 and ERG2024, just 20% of the list used these lethality data for PAD estimation.
+For LC50- and LCLO-based health criteria, acute toxicity databases were reviewed to ascertain that the correct study was being used for each chemical, based on the methods discussed in Section 4.2.